humdrum-tools/humdrum-documentation/guide/ch22/index.md

 ------------------

 Consider another use of the <span class="tool">recode</span> command.
-[Imagine that we wanted to arrange Claude Debussy\'s *Syrinx* for soprano clarinet instead of flute.
+[Imagine that we wanted to arrange Claude Debussy's *Syrinx* for soprano clarinet instead of flute.
 Our principle concern as arranger is determining what key would be especially well suited to the clarinet.
 Tone color is particularly important for this piece.
 The